 - (1) English Language Arts 30-1

-- (2) Chemistry 30 or Biology 30
+- One of Biology 30, Chemistry 30, or Physics 30 (see Note 1)

-- (3) Pure Mathematics 30 or Mathematics 30-1
+- Pure Mathematics 30 or Mathematics 30-1

-- (4) Subject from Group A or C
+- Subject from Group A or C

-- (5) Subject from Group A, B, C, or a minimum of five credits in Career and Technology subjects at the Advanced level from the following strands: Community Health, Design Studies, Fashion Studies, Foods (see Notes 2 and 3).
+- Subject from Group A, B, C, or a minimum of five credits in Career and Technology subjects at the Advanced level from the following strands: Community Health, Cosmetology, Design Studies, Fashion Studies, Foods (see Notes 2 and 3).

-- Chemistry 30 recommended to take advanced courses in Foods or Textile Science. - (2) 5 credits in advanced CTS Fashion Studies strands recommended for Textiles and Clothing majors. - (3) 5 credits in advanced CTS Fashion Studies or Foods strands recommended for the Combined Degrees.
+- (1) Chemistry 30 is required for Textile Science minor.
+Chemistry 30 and Biology 30 required for Community Nutrition minor.
+Biology 30 or Chemistry 30 do not have to be included in the five 30-level subjects used for admission, however some courses taken within these minors require Biology 30 and Chemistry 30 as prerequisites. - (2) 5 credits in advanced CTS Fashion Studies strands recommended for Textiles and Clothing majors. - 5 credits in advanced CTS Fashion Studies or Foods strands recommended for the Combined Degrees.

-- (1) English Language Arts 30-1

-- (2) Chemistry 30 or Biology 30

-- (3) Pure Mathematics 30 or Mathematics 30-1
+- (1) English Language Arts 30-1 - One of Biology 30, Chemistry 30 or Physics 30 (See Note 1) - (3) Pure Mathematics 30 or Mathematics 30-1